terwer/siyuan-plugin-blog/README.md

   - [Beginner-Level] siyuan-note Plugin: Zero configuration, ready to use out of the box, runs as a local SPA application and accesses the Siyuan ontology directly, resulting in extremely fast speed but not very SEO-friendly.
   - [Expert-Level] Self-Deployment using Docker: Requires purchasing a server, SSR server-side rendering, SEO-friendly, high speed.
   - [Cost-Free Option] Vercel Hosting: Requires purchasing a domain and may not be accessible in some countries, low cost, moderate speed.
+* **Sharing mode (experimental)**: Public note sharing is supported by default, and limited sharing functions can be supported after enabling the authorization code.

 ## TODO